 I really enjoyed this movie and I am so excited to see what comes next.
 I love the ending and I am super excited to see the new characters’ progression through the next few movies if they continue to show up.
 I think this movie is definitely something you should watch if you haven’t yet.

-Rebekah Bushmire has been on The Trail staff for going on three years and will be serving as the editor-in-chief for the 2022-2023 school year.
-She is...
+Rebekah Bushmire has been on The Trail staff for four years and will be serving as the editor-in-chief for the 2023-2024 school year, as well as the managing...